Topological Charge Order and Binding in a Frustrated XY Model and Related systems: Generalized symmetry and Magnetic groups

 where the sum is now over non overlapping blocks $\lambda$ and possible ground state topological charge sectors $g$.
 As before, $\omega_{g}(\lambda) = 1$ if the pattern $b_{g}$ appears in $\lambda$ and is zero otherwise.
 We may similarly define the two block correlator $\langle \omega_{i}(\lambda) \omega_{j}(\lambda^{\prime}) \rangle$ for two blocks $\lambda$ and $\lambda^{\prime}$ appearing in a partitioning of the lattice into non overlapping blocks.
 In the limit $q \rightarrow \infty$ (irrational $f$) the discrete translational symmetry transforms into a continuous symmetry

 and the translational symmetry group becomes the symmetry group of the two-torus.

+Classical two-dimensional $Z_{k>4}$ clock models exhibit two transitions at self-dual temperatures values \cite{clock}.
+In the temperature regime between the higher and lower transition temperatures the system exhibits algebraic long range order with algebraically decaying correlations; below the lowest transition temperature, the system exhibit long range order while it is disordered at temperatures above the higher of the two transition temperatures.
+In the large $k$ limit of the clock model, the lower transition temperature veers to zero and the algebraic Kosterlitz-Thouless phase appears all of the way down to zero temperature.

-The $Z_{2}$ and $O(2)$ symmetries present in the $f=1/2$ case become two $O(2)$ symmetries in the limit of large $q$ (continuous $f$).
+The $Z_{2}$ and $O(2)$ symmetries present in the $f=1/2$ XY model become two $O(2)$ symmetries in the limit of large $q$ (continuous $f$).
 Physically, all possible translations of a given ground state configuration amount to a rotation of the spins by an all possible angles.
-One might speculate that perhaps for irrational $f$, there is no finite temperature vortex ordering (no explicit $Z_{k_{i}} \to O(2)$ symmetry breaking) but rather a finite temperature Kosterlitz-Thouless like transition (in which the vortex ordering ``almost'' breaks an $O(2)$ translational symmetry but not quite) \cite{II}.
+One might speculate that perhaps for irrational $f$, there is no finite temperature vortex ordering (no explicit $Z_{k_{i}} \to O(2)$ symmetry breaking) but rather a finite temperature Kosterlitz-Thouless like transition \cite{II}.
 Such a viable link between the degeneracy amongst states generated by displacements and those created by global rotations is also found elsewhere.
 In the Quantum Hall problem, the degenerate states may be labeled in terms of their angular momentum quantum numbers or, alternatively, by their magnetic translation operator eigenvalues.
-On a lattice (the Hofstader problem) the correct degeneracy is easily read off in terms of the magnetic translation operators; the flux piercing the fundamental cell is an integer multiple of the elementary fluxon.
+On a lattice (the Hofstader problem \cite{Hofstadter}) the correct degeneracy is easily read off in terms of the magnetic translation operators; the flux piercing the fundamental cell is an integer multiple of the elementary fluxon.
 An irrational flux $f$ might lead to an effective loss of commensurability effects (the size of the elementary cell becomes of the order of the system size) and the equivalence between those degeneracies spawned by translations and those created by rotations may be restored.
 The sole (albeit important) distinction between the Quantum Hall problem and the frustrated XY model is that in the latter the magnitude of the wavefunction is pinned, $|\psi(\vec{x})|=1$, whereas in the Quantum Hall problem both phase and amplitude vary.